top of page

 3. Curtailment and Grid Congestion

-Curtailment risk now sits at the centre of renewable valuation.
+Curtailment now sits at the centre of renewable valuation.

 Curtailment type